Published 15 Aug 2023

 Insurance companies perform inspections for various reasons and they differ based on the elements of the property insured.
-It gives the companies a well-founded basis with their decisions for every insurance application and claims of policy holders.
+It gives the companies a well-founded basis for their decisions for every insurance application and claim of policyholders.
 Here are the primary reasons why insurance companies conduct insurance inspections:

 Ensure the property/vehicle value is correct

 After a policy is signed, an inspection sometimes takes place to help insurers verify that your property value is correct.
 Some factors affecting these are: 1) if you live in an older home; 2) the value initially declared seems inaccurate; 3) if they can’t determine the replacement value for certain items in the property; or 4) any other factors that may cause miscalculation in the policy value.

 This mostly applies to home insurance.
 An inspection is performed if a policyholder had a recent or ongoing major renovation that could potentially change the value of the property.
 Insurers also use this opportunity to propose safety and risk management recommendations.